Anica-blip/3c-quiz/README.md

 # 3c-quiz

-A customizable quiz application with dynamic backgrounds and navigation, structured for easy integration with a future admin/editor app for quiz text management.
+A customizable quiz application with dynamic backgrounds and navigation, structured for easy integration with an admin/editor app for quiz text management.

 ## File Structure